the agile monkeys.

 median time from issue to merged code

 Collected by the system's own outcome collector and refreshed nightly.
-Accepted means a human squash-merged it; agents cannot merge.

 why we built this